ramses-tech/ramses/docs/source/fields.rst

 Update Default Value
 --------------------

 You can set an update default value for your field by setting the ``onupdate`` property under ``args``.
-This is particularly useful to update datetime fields on every updates, e.g.
+This is particularly useful to update 'datetime' fields on every updates, e.g.

 .. code-block:: json